-I have recently completed a PhD in Health Psychology, funded by the Economic and Social Research Council.
+In 2019, I completed a PhD in Health Psychology (including Stage 2 health psychology training), funded by the Economic and Social Research Council.
 My doctoral research explored antimicrobial stewardship in UK livestock farming from a One Health perspective, using both qualitative and quantitative methods to investigate the concept of antimicrobial stewardship amongst farm veterinarians, farmers, and veterinary students.
+During my Stage 2 health psychology training, I was involved in projects exploring diverse topics including breastfeeding, stress and wellbeing in emergency call handlers, and organ donation interventions.
+I am a Chartered Psychologist with the British Psychological Society and a Registered Health Psychologist with the Health and Care Professions Council.

 Affiliations and memberships